Ministries within Our Parish

 Liturgical Assistants: These kids and adults include readers, acolytes (altar boys and girls), bell-ringers, chalice ministers and ushers.
 They are scheduled a few months in advance and we have many folks who are happy to fill these ministries.

-Memorial Garden Task Force: This group has studied exhaustively the possibility of establishing a Memorial Garden at Christ Church, for the purpose of interring parishioners’ cremains (ashes).
+Memorial Garden Task Force: This group has established a Memorial Garden at Christ Church, for the purpose of interring parishioners’ cremains (ashes).
 They have shown grit and dedication over the years of hard work.

 Property Committee: This group of hearty, handy persons coordinates our property upkeep chores and helps us to anticipate needed improvements and which contractors may be able to help us.
 They continue to do a fabulous job; our property has never been in better shape!